-Each time you decide to give the weight loss another go, you hope that the new diet could work.
+Each time you decide to give the weight loss another go, you hope that the new diet can work.
 This time, you think, you could finally get back to the body size that looks and feels good.
 And initially, the diet plan works.
 Initially, then it stops working!
 And what’s even worse is that you gain the weight back.

 I understand your frustration with weight loss, and I can help.